andersch.dev

 done

-As you can see, I run the generated code through some sed delete operations to remove the first and last two lines of the file.
-I also keep the generated file under the same name as the binary.
-This allows me to use it in a way that reflects my inclusion of glsl shaders in source code
+By using some sed operations and by keeping the generated file under the same name as the binary, we can #include the file in a way that reflects my inclusion of glsl shaders in source code:

 unsigned char buffer[] = {